syncfusion-content/windowsforms-docs/WindowsForms/splitter/Getting-Started.md

 ---
 layout: post
-title: Getting-Started | WindowsForms | Syncfusion
+title: Getting Started with Windows Forms Splitter control | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Windows Forms Splitter control, its elements and more details.
 platform: WindowsForms
 control: Splitter
 documentation: ug
 ---

-# Getting started
+# Getting Started with Windows Forms Splitter

 This section briefly describes how to design the SplitterControl in the Windows Forms application.